apache/lucenenet/src/Lucene.Net.Analysis.Kuromoji/overview.md

  limitations under the License.
 -->

 Kuromoji is a morphological analyzer for Japanese text.

 This module provides support for Japanese text analysis, including features such as part-of-speech tagging, lemmatization, and compound word analysis.

- For an introduction to Lucene's analysis API, see the <xref:Lucene.Net.Analysis> package documentation.
+For an introduction to Lucene's analysis API, see the [Lucene.Net.Analysis](../core/Lucene.Net.Analysis.html) namespace documentation.